 She holds a BA in Communication Studies (UNITO, with 9-month SOCRATES/Erasmus Programme at UV, Valencia, Spain), a MA in Multimedia and Mass Communications (UNITO), and a Postgraduate degree in Intercultural Studies and Peace Culture (UAB, Barcelona, Spain).

 Dr. Stano deals mainly with semiotics of culture, food semiotics, visual, urban and communication studies, and has published several articles, chapters of books and edited volumes (including special issues of top semiotic journals such as Semiotica and Lexia) on these topics.
 Her last monograph is entitled Eating the Other.
 Translations of the Culinary Code (Cambridge Scholars Publishing, 2015).
 She has presented many papers at national and international conferences, also organising and co-directing several scientific events and research projects.

 In 2014 Dr. Stano was awarded the title of “Expert in Philosophy and Theory of Languages” from the University of Turin.
-In recent years she has collaborated as examiner, lecturer and/or supervisor of undergraduate and graduate students with several universities in Italy and abroad (e.g. University of Turin, University of Palermo, eCampus University, Kaunas University of Technology, Università della Svizzera Italiana, etc.).
+In recent years she has collaborated as examiner, lecturer and/or supervisor of undergraduate and graduate students with several universities in Italy and abroad (e.g. University of Turin, University of Toronto, Bologna University, University of Palermo, eCampus University, Kaunas University of Technology, Università della Svizzera Italiana, etc.).
 Moreover, she has delivered semiotic and cultural analysis for international agencies and private organisations.

 In addition to semiotics, Simona is keen on photography, creative writing, painting and traveling.